mdn/content/files/en-us/web/manifest/icons/index.md

 The browser's ability to fetch an icon image is governed by the Content Security Policy ({{Glossary("CSP")}}) of the manifest's owner document, specifically by the [`img-src`](/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/img-src) directive.
 This security aspect is related to the `src` property.
 For example, if the `img-src` directive in a CSP header specifies `icons.example.com`, icons from only that domain would be fetchable.
 In a manifest with two icons, one from `icons.example.com/lowres` and another from `other.com/hi-res`, only the former would be fetched successfully because of CSP restrictions.

 The `type` property plays a part in determining performance.
 While this property is optional, specifying it can improve performance significantly.
 It allows browsers to quickly ignore images with formats they do not support.
-If you don't specify the `type` property, it is recommended to specify clear file extensions for the icon images to ensure correct handling by the browser.
+If you don't specify the `type` property, it is recommended to specify appropriate and unambiguous file extensions for the icon images to ensure correct handling by the browser.

 ## Examples